 - Push with the legs to straighten the knees (either the seat will move backwards or the platform will move forwards).
 Do not lock the knees – leave a slight bend.

 - Slowly bend the knees back towards the starting position, although do not allow the weights in the stack to touch.
 This maintains tension on the muscle.

 - Step up and down on a bench about 9 inches high.

-- Step up with the recovering leg and step down with the same leg.
+- Up with the recovering leg and step down with the same leg.

-- Change round and do the same number of repetitions on the noninjured eg.
+- Change round and do the same number of repetitions on the noninjured leg.